RandallFlagg/vscode-instant-asciidoc/README.md

 # AsciiDoc Previewer

-An extension to preview AsciiDoc text using the _AsciiDoctor_
+An extension to preview AsciiDoc text using the _AsciiDoctor_ publishing tool.

 The extension can be activate in two ways